By Dr. Salina Suy

 Happy December everyone!
 December means that Christmas is near, and I hope that you guys have had time to get a lot of your shopping done early.
 I started early this year because I realize how less stressful that is.
 I also prefer shopping in person, believe it or not!

 I hope you have a wonderful holiday season and I hope to see you guys again in the New Year.
 I cannot believe 2020 is upon us!
 Thank you again for joining in on this months “Smile with Dr. Suy” column in our continuing series “Defining Dentistry.”
-This month’s column is on dental impressions.
+This month’s column is on dental impressions, learn more with experts at Dentist Tyler TX.

 What is a dental impression?

-An impression is defined as an imitation of a person or thing; a dental impression is an impression of your mouth.
+An impression is defined as an imitation of a person or thing; a dental impression is an impression of your mouth helping to remove your wisdom tooth in a quick and painless manner.

 How are dental impressions taken?

 There are only two ways impressions can be taken: physically and digitally.
+If you are in search of more details, why not look here and read more?
 Physical impressions require a fitted tray and impression material.
 Depending on the procedure, the material is usually a putty-like mixture that sets hard over a period of time, usually 2 to 5 minutes.
 The tray is fitted in the patient’s mouth, material is laid in and then placed over the teeth.
 After the material is set, the tray with material will be taken out of the mouth and evaluated.
 This impression will be poured into a stone model or scanned later to become a 3D digital model.

 Digital impressions are done with an intraoral scanner.
 The teeth must be dry for this procedure and the intraoral scanner is taken throughout the mouth as thousands of images are stitched together to create a 3D rendition of your mouth.
-The impression technique will depend on the procedure and your dentist.
+The impression technique, even while wearing metal braces will depend on the procedure your dentist would like to do.

 Why would I need a dental impression?

-Dental impressions allow dentists to evaluate your teeth outside of your mouth.
+Dental impressions allow your dentist to evaluate your teeth outside of your mouth.

 Dental impressions are taken for many reasons, which include but are not limited to: